-Recently I read an article in “Inc.” magazine espousing why a business valuation is less than important (http://www.inc.com/david-lonsdale/why-a-valuation-is-less-important-than-you-think.html).
-Then a week later in “Forbes Magazine” is an article stating that to build value you should value your business (http://www.forbes.com/sites/steveparrish/2012/08/14/if-you-value-your-business-you-should-value-your-business/).
+Recently I read an article in “Inc.” magazine espousing why a business valuation is less than necessary.
+Then a week later, in “Forbes Magazine” is an article stating that to build the value, you should value your business.

-1. That your business value fluctuates over time along with your revenues, profits and the future industry outlook.
+- That your business value fluctuates over time, along with your revenues, profits, and future industry outlook.
 As soon as these qualities change, your valuation expires.

-2. That a buyer is not concerned with your professionally prepared valuation because they will determine value for their own purposes.
-Therefore, investing in a valuation to defend a starting point for negotiations is also of little value.
+- That a buyer is not concerned with your professionally prepared valuation because they will determine a value for their purposes.
+Therefore, investing in valuation to defend a starting point for negotiations is also of little value.

-3. That, in the end, your business value is based on what a buyer is willing to pay, so why should you bother valuing your business when the market makes the determination, ultimately.
+- That, in the end, your business value is based on what a buyer is willing to pay.
+Why should you bother valuing your business when the market makes the determination, ultimately.

 The writer supports these arguments by describing a deal in which a company he represented sold for many times more than the industry’s average price per earnings.
-In this example, the writer’s firm found a highly motivated “strategic buyer” and leveraged their unique interests in his client to drive up the price.
+In this example, the writer’s firm found a highly motivated “strategic buyer.”
+They also leveraged their unique interests in his client to drive up the price.

-These opposing views leave us with the question of: How do you assess the value of a business valuation?
+These opposing views on business appraisal leave us with this question: How do you assess the value of a business valuation?

-That is a question that can only be answered by each individual business owner, but here is some food for thought…
+That is a question that can only a business owner can answer, but here is some food for thought.

-Risk Tolerance 1: Do you like surprises?
+Do you like surprises?
 It is common for the emotional attachment an owner has to their business to give way to an over-inflated perception of value.
 This leads to implementing future financial plans based on a false assumption.
-Once this is realized, it’s too late to do much about it.
-As an owner, would you prefer to make your financial plans conservatively, or take the risk you will end up disappointed?
+After, it’s too late to do much about it.
+As an owner, would you prefer to make your financial plans conservatively?
+Or take the risk you will end up disappointed?

-Risk Tolerance 2: Are you proactive or reactive?
-A certified business valuation reports on all the strengths and weaknesses specific to the subject business.
-Knowing these factors gives an owner the opportunity to take specific actions to reduce risks and improve the value of their business.
+Are you proactive or reactive?
+An accredited or certified business valuation reports on all the strengths and weaknesses specific to the subject business.
+Knowing these factors allows an owner to take specific actions to reduce risks and improve the value of their business.

 While these conditions can change unexpectedly over time (reactive), they can also be exploited with advance knowledge (proactive).
-In other words, assessing in advance a potential competitive advantage highly sought by a strategic acquirer, could give an owner the opportunity establish, prepare, protect and defend just such a tremendous value driver in the future.
+In other words, assessing in advance a potential competitive advantage highly sought by a strategic acquirer could allow an owner to establish, prepare, protect, and defend just such a tremendous value driver in the future.